Member Rights and Responsibilities

 - Receive information about their health plan, its services, its physicians, other health care professionals, facilities, clinical guidelines and member rights and responsibilities statements; and collection, use, and disclosure of PHI.

-- Receive clear information regarding benefits and exclusions of their policy, how medical treatment decisions are made/authorized by the health plan or contracted medical groups, payment structure, and the right to approve the release of information.
+- Receive clear information regarding benefits and exclusions of their policy, how medical treatment decisions are made and authorized by the health plan or contracted medical groups, payment structure and the right to approve the release of information.

 - Be advised if a practitioner proposes to engage in experimentation affecting care or treatment.
 The member may have the right to refuse to participate in such research.

 - Be informed of policies regarding Advance Directives (living wills) as required by state and federal laws.

 - Members Solve Problems in a Timely Manner by

 - Presenting questions, concerns or complaints to a Member Advocate without discrimination, and expect problems to be fairly examined and appropriately addressed.

 - Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate, or feel their rights have been compromised.
 This includes the right to appeal an action or denial and the process involved.